 When we spoke, Boey had just published a blog post on Quan Xin Yuan Seafood Restaurant, one of the last bastions of traditional Hokkien mee in Singapore along with a few rarely found heritage dishes, including fried sweet potato cakes and braised pork with steamed buns.

 “Quan Xiang Yuan is the place to enjoy and learn about the cuisine that excites our forefathers,” Boey writes.
 “It is the place to take Ah Kong [grandfather] and Ah Mah [grandmother], to reconnect with the flavours from their time.
 I am sure they will thank you for it.”

 An Immigrant Present Shaping Singapore As A World-Class Dining Destination

 Singapore as the world knows it today still boasts a vibrant expat community—a result, Wong tells us, as much of geographical factors as government decrees.
 With an encouraging immigration policy, Singapore developed a reputation as “the Switzerland of Asia,” unapologetically open to the world.
 The result?
-Chefs from every corner of the globe arriving in droves.
+Chefs from every corner of the globe arriving to Singapore's kitchens and dining rooms in droves.

 “There’s quite a lot of chefs who have cooked in fantastic places outside of Singapore—either Europe, the United States of further east in Asia,” explains Brehm, whose restaurant Nouri receives an even-keeled mix of about 60% locals and 40% expats and tourists.
 “And they all came at pretty much the same time to a place that values the work they’re doing at the level they like to play in.
 These incredible people who would be of unbelievable talent anywhere else around the world, and they’ve all gathered in this little city.
 It’s amazing.”